google/earthengine-community/tutorials/forest-cover-loss-estimation/index.md

 ```
 var canopyCover10 = canopyCover.gte(cc);
 ```
-### 3. Apply the minimum area requirement using connectedPixelCount (e.g. greater than equal to 6)
+### 3. Apply the minimum area requirement using connectedPixelCount (e.g. greater than equal to 0.5 ha)
 ```
 // Use connectedPixelCount() to get contiguous area.
 var contArea = canopyCover10.connectedPixelCount();
 // Apply the minimum area requirement.
 var minArea = contArea.gte(pixels);
 ```
-### 4. Scale the results in nominal value based on to the units of GFC projection
+### 4. Scale the results in nominal value based on to the dataset's projection
 ```
 var prj = gfc2018.projection();
 var scale = prj.nominalScale();